VagTsop/Design-Patterns/README.md

 The `Command pattern` is used to encapsulate various user actions (e.g., adding a task, marking a task as completed) into separate command objects.
 This separation of concerns allows for a more modular and maintainable codebase.
 Each command class encapsulates the logic of a specific action, promoting code reusability and extensibility.

+### 5. Strategy Pattern
+The `Strategy pattern` is employed to implement different sorting strategies for tasks.
+You can choose between two sorting strategies: sorting tasks by title or sorting them by type.
+This pattern allows for easy addition of new sorting strategies in the future without modifying existing code.

 ## Getting Started

 To run the application, follow these steps: